HiroKws/syncle/readme.md

 php artisan syncle
 ~~~~

-Then deploy project by a command on config setting .
+Then deploy the project that installed this package by commands on a config setting .

-Also you can change command name by set favoret name on config file.
+You can also change command name by setting favoret name on config file.

-( But... in honesty, the best way is that just put same named shell script on each project root.
-More simple and easy to maintain... :D Main purpose is to lean how to make command and shell script handling, error output and so on.
+(But...in honesty...the best way is that just put a named shell script on each project root, and execute when deploy the project.
+This is simpler and easiest to maintain... :D This package's main purpose is to lean how to make command and shell script handling, error output and so on.
 If you use this Artisan command, you can see colorized message on some output.
-This is a benefit. :D )
+This is a beautiful benefit. :D )

 #### Install